 If you’ve got a bit extra wiggle room in your $10 bill, depending on what you had already in the house or got on sale, consider a statement spider that’s larger and more dramatic to make the webs look more like a nest for multitudes of spiderlings and their overlord!

 Step Three: Now to get to Work!

 Finally, it’s time to get your hands dirty!
 What does a giant monster web of spiders and their master need?
 A sign.
-A rustic, worn scary sign as though we’re exploring a dungeon and you’re going to need to lit that web on fire with your torch to pass through.
+A rustic, worn scary sign as though we’re exploring a dungeon.
+Then you’re going to need to light that web on fire with your torch to pass through.

-The first step to your sign is raiding your stash, as that is the single best tip for saving money while crafting: use up what you buy, reuse every little bit, and be creative with scraps!
+The first step to your sign is raiding your stash.
+Because that is the single best tip for saving money while crafting.
+So use up what you buy, reuse every little bit, and be creative with scraps!

-This will be the most expensive item of the budget, but use a coupon or get something a bit smaller in size and it will fit within that $10 limit!
+This will be the most expensive item of the budget.
+But if you use a coupon or get something a bit smaller in size, it will fit within that $10 limit!

 Start with a base layer.
 The point of this layer is to just cover that plain board and start changing it from a stock product into your product.

-Consider what you want the end product to look like, if you want dark edges and a lighter middle or a consistent shade or mismatched.
+Consider what you want the end product to look like.
+For example, you may want dark edges and a lighter middle or a consistent shade or mismatched.
 For mine, I wanted to emphasize the four individual ‘boards’ within the signs so I added slightly different hues into the paint for different boards.
 Some of the boards had tinges of red, some yellow.
 Then, once the base is down, while it’s wet play with texture.
 Fill in any cracks in the wood.
 Try a brush.
 Try a sponge.
 Experiment.

 For mine, I used a sponge but dragged it down the board so it wasn’t quite so textured.